 I don’t remember the Granada.
 I was alive in 1971 when it was demolished, but I wasn’t quite four years old and memories of those days are very dim.
 Here’s what it looked like in its final years.
 It opened in 1927.

-The Colfax, which opened in 1928, was on Main Street.
-All of the other theaters lined Michigan Street, one block to the east.
-(Curiously, Michigan Street is South Bend’s main street – not Main Street.)
+The Colfax, which opened in 1928, was on Colfax Avenue.
+All of the other theaters lined Michigan Street, which is South Bend’s main street.
 Here’s a photo of the Colfax in its context.
 Judging by the cars in the photo, this was taken in the early 1980s.

 I have a memory of my mother telling me she took me inside once before it closed, but I don’t recall the visit.
 I only remember the Colfax shuttered and looking terrible, like this.
 The Colfax closed in 1977 and was demolished in about 1991.